Esa página está disponible también en español.

 Are ATMs widely available?
 Do they take all cards?

 Most Costa Rican towns have a multitude of banks as there are a surprising amount of bank chains operating in Costa Rica and almost every bank will have an ATM.
-Puerto Viejo and the Caribbean in general are a little bit underserved in this regard as the area has only recently developed.
+Puerto Viejo and the Caribbean in general are a little bit underserved in this regard as the area has developed more recently.
 But with the recent opening of a Banco Nacional branch in Puerto Viejo, there is both a Banco de Costa Rica and Banco Nacional to choose from.
 Both have ATMs open from 6 a.m. to 10 p.m. (they are closed overnight for security reasons).
+New in 2019 are also ATMs from BAC Credomatic and Scotiabank.
 In Cahuita, there is only the one Banco de Costa Rica bank and ATM.
-The ATMs are both Visa/Plus and Mastercard/Cirrus affiliated so most bank cards will work with them.
+The ATMs are Visa/Plus and Mastercard/Cirrus affiliated so most bank cards will work with them.

 Check with your bank before you leave home how much they will charge you for each withdrawal though, it can be substantial.
 Costa Rican bank ATMs do not generally access a fee on your withdrawal though at least.
 I have though seen a Costa Rican bank where I withdrew US$ but the amount was converted to colones by the Costa Rican bank and then my bank converted back to dollars so there was a loss of some 4 or 5%.
 Banco de Costa Rica does not do this so if you have a US$ account, you should be able to withdraw only at the cost of your home bank ATM fees.

-Puerto Viejo's ATMs do sometimes run out of cash or are down for technical reasons.
-Don't wait until you're down to your last 500 colones to get more money!
-The nearest alternative ATMs are the Banco Nacional in Bri Bri or the Banco de Costa Rica in Cahuita.
+Puerto Viejo's ATMs do sometimes run out of cash or are down for technical reasons but now that there are four different ATMs that's less of a problem.
+But I still don't recommend waiting until you're down to your last 500 colones to get more money!
+There is also a Banco Nacional in Bri Bri.
 The nearest other banks are in Limon.